 SALT & BLACK PEPPER – Ričet, with its traditional ingredients, is so full of flavor that it needs no other spices except salt and black pepper.

-TOMATO (optional) – Tomato was probably not used in the original recipe as the introduction of tomatoes to Europe was facilitated by the Spanish during their colonization of the Americas in the 15th or 16th century.
+TOMATO (optional) – Tomato was probably not used in the original recipe, as tomatoes were introduced to Europe by the Spanish during their colonization of the Americas in the 15th or 16th century.
 It first came to Italy, where it was grown as an ornamental plant.
+However, some people love the taste of tomato in ricet and add it to the simmering soup together with other vegetables.

 Traditional ričet recipe